 - Special requirements for the following majors: Architecture, Performing Arts, Secondary Education, Elementary Education, Graphic Design Communication, Creative Writing and Visual Arts

 - Students applying for financial aid should file the FAFSA (Federal & State Aid) by February 1.
 Please note the FAFSA is available online on October 1

 All students applying for admission will automatically be reviewed for various university-managed merit scholarships.
 If students are looking for federal or state grants, loan opportunities and student employment on campus, the FAFSA form must be completed.
-Visit the Financial Aid section of our website for details and timelines of the process.
+Visit the Financial Aid section of our website for details and timelines of the need-based aid process.